cory321/Hemsy/docs/invoice-architecture/2-database-schema.md

 ## Overview

-This document defines the complete database schema for Threadfolio's Invoice Management feature, including table structures, relationships, indexes, and Row Level Security (RLS) policies for Supabase.
+This document defines the complete database schema for Hemsy's Invoice Management feature, including table structures, relationships, indexes, and Row Level Security (RLS) policies for Supabase.

 ## Table of Contents